NEBP Team Proposal Solicitation

 Team selection decisions will be communicated no later than December 16, 2022.

-- Proposal overview: Wednesday, April 27th at 3pm EDT, 2pm CDT, 1pm MDT, 12pm PDT, 11am Alaska, 10am Hawaii.
-At the webinar we will give an overview of the solicitation and describe the required proposal components.
-There will also be time for questions.
-Webinar link.
+- NEBP held a proposal preparation webinar on Wednesday, April 27th at 3pm EDT.
+At the webinar gave an overview of the solicitation and described the required proposal components.
+Participants also asked questions.
+Webinar recording link: NEBP Proposal Webinar recording

 Office hours to drop in and ask questions about the project and/or proposal preparation